-- 1.0 Failure of a course in the PA program is defined as earning a grade less than "C+" ("C"/73% or below). - 2.0 Any student who fails any course (grade of "C"/73% or below) in the didactic phase of the program will be dismissed from the PA program. - 3.0 Any student who earns more than one grade of "C+" in the didactic phase of the program will be dismissed from the program. - 4.0 Any student who requires more than three remediations in any semester after being placed on Academic Probation within the program. - 5.0 Failure of a second SCPE (or the failure of the repeat of a failed SCPE). - 6.0 Failure to successfully pass/complete the summative evaluations/activities required to complete the program (see section XIII).
+- 1.0 Failure of a course in the PA program is defined as earning a grade less than "C+" (defined as "C"/75.5% or below). - 2.0 Any student who fails any course (grade of "C"/75.5% or below) in the didactic phase of the program will be dismissed from the PA program. - 3.0 Any student who earns more than one grade of "C+" (76.5%-79.4%) in the didactic phase of the program will be dismissed from the program. - 4.0 Any student who requires more than four remediations in any semester after being placed on Academic Probation within the program. - 5.0 Failure of a second SCPE (or the failure of the repeat of a failed SCPE). - Failure to successfully pass/complete the summative evaluations/activities required to complete the program (see section XIII).